 Karnataka Minister for Primary and Secondary Education N. Mahesh recently said that Indian Rs 50 billion was needed for repair works and infrastructure development in schools across the State.

 Considering all these factors, old KSRTC buses will serve as classrooms stationed at various parts of the state, mainly in few remote districts to begin with.
 It is being said that peripheral slums and rural and rehabilitation colonies should be given priority for such mobile education initiatives.

 If materialized, these proposed mobile schools will be equipped with a variety of teaching and learning material including computers, boards, books and animated lessons in VCDs, soft toys, games and learning kits.

-The mobile schools will be equipped with a variety of teaching and learning material.
+The proposed mobile schools will be equipped with a variety of teaching and learning material.
 (Supplied)

 In a country where every child in the age group of six to fourteen years has the constitutional right to free and compulsory education, initiatives like providing mobile schools will go a long way in attaining 100 per cent literacy.

 Many surveys conducted over the last few years have pointed out that children living in areas having no access to schools and children of construction workers and migrant laborers, don’t have access to education.
 So, keeping in mind all these factors, the state government will soon provide these children schools that will come to them.